Elizabethpv/ProductTag/README.md

-# Product Taging for Ecommerce website
+# Product Tagging using CNN